Is Astral Projection Real?

 The skeptics state that because no-one has yet claimed the “One Million Dollar Paranormal Challenge” set forth by the James Randi Education Foundation – which will give away the prize money to anyone who can demonstrate any psychic ability under fraud proof conditions – that no such ability exists.

-I’m not convinced that astral projection is fraud.
+I’m quite convinced that astral projection is real.
 I’m fairly comfortable with the idea that there are still things around us that science as yet cannot answer.
 This doesn’t make such things the realm of religion or hocus-pocus – it merely means we don’t yet have the answer.

 No-one has, as yet, manged to prove a cure for cancer (or even the common cold) exists.
 Does this mean such a cure doesn’t exist?
 Of course not.
 It just means we haven’t found it yet.
 Before Marconi discovered radio waves did they exist?
 Yep – of course, we just hadn’t invented a way to measure them until then.